redhat-appdev-practice/website/README.md

 * Change to the `src` directory
 * Run `npx vuepress dev --no-cache`

+> Note: Depending on yoru version of node at this point you may need to run the command `NODE_OPTIONS=--openssl-legacy-provider npx vuepress dev --no-cache`

 ### Add new track to sidebar navigation

 * Open the `src/.vuepress/config.js` file